Now that you've started to build an advanced assessment, you may want to add an Essay question.

-The Chemistry Essay question type is not an auto-scored question.
+The Math Essay with Rich Text question type is not an auto-scored question.
 This question will be manually scored by the teacher once the assessment has been turned in.

 It's highly recommended to Preview the question as you are building it in the item.
 This displays the question as the students will see it and also verifies that the answers and scoring work as expected.
 Since this question is not auto-scored, you are previewing for formatting purposes here.

 ➡️ Want to preview the entire assessment?
 Click here for details.

 Minimum Score if attempted: this will award students points for just attempting the question.
 If the student types anything into the answer, they will earn these points.
 If they leave the question blank, they will not earn these points.